proto0654/aeroline/memory-bank/productContext.md

 - Data tables on relevant pages (e.g., senders-receivers.html, service-acts.html) are implemented using a reusable Vue 3 component (`EasyDataTableWrapper.vue`) which handles sorting, filtering, and pagination using `vue3-easy-data-table`, ensuring consistent styling and behavior including pagination color and spacing.

 ## User Experience Goals

 Developers working with the project should have a simple `npm run build` command that produces a predictable, debuggable, and correctly linked output ready for deployment, without manual copying steps for assets.
 The codebase should promote the use of Vue 3 components and Pinia for all new dynamic UI features, and guide the refactoring of existing JavaScript to these patterns.

 **Note:** All future entries and modifications to this memory bank should be written in English.

+# UI/UX Guidelines

+## Component Structure

+- All reusable form elements (input, select, autocomplete, etc.) must be placed in `assets/vue/components/forms/`.
+- Pages and large forms go in `assets/vue/components/pages/` (e.g., `pages/calculator/`).
+- For complex forms, split into logical subcomponents (e.g., `DirectionForm`, `CargoParamsForm`, `DeliveryPointForm`).
+- All components should be as atomic and reusable as possible.

+## Styling Standard

+- **All new and refactored components must use DaisyUI + Tailwind for layout and styling.**
+- Custom elements (inputs, dropdowns, etc.) should be styled for full compatibility with DaisyUI and Tailwind.
+- This ensures a unified look and rapid development.

+## Example

+- See `AutocompleteInput.vue` and `DirectionForm.vue` for reference implementations.